 These cake pops are very easy to make.
 If you have already been making cake pops like myself, basically you are good to go.
 You can simply use white Candy Melts and you can have white skeleton, ghost or mummy cake pops.
-However, I was too forgetful to buy it and was too overwhelming with the other options that all the other colors could provide.
+However, I was too forgetful to buy it and was too overwhelming with the other options that all the other colours could provide.

 All it takes for these cute little treats is an edible marker.
 Make sure you buy one that works with candy coating.
 Typical edible marker tends to drag through or jab into the candy coating.
 If you write too hard, it will even break your cake pop.